aaronweaver/scanitall/README.md

 pip install -r requirements.txt
 ```
 ## Usage
-Edit config/config.json.sample and save as config.json.
-Enter your Checkmarx server, credentials and then configure your stash server.
-For the Stash configuration there are two options to specify the projects to scan.
+Edit config/config.json.sample and save as config.json in the config folder.
+Enter your Checkmarx server, credentials and then configure your repos.
+For the repo configuration there are two options to specify which projects will be scanned.
 If you enter a "*" for the include option then all projects will be scanned.
 You can additionally specify a project or projects to excluded by defining the project that you wish to exclude.
 For example: exclude="test,lab".
 Each include or exclude is a comma delimited list.

 Once you have configured config.json then run the script in test mode.